TanJiaXuan/OpenSourceWebExtension/README.md

 To Do List:

+- Upload the firefox web extension (Done by TJX on 07/07/2019)

-- Change the icon and name of the web extension
+- Change the icon and name of the web extension (Done by TJX on 07/07/2019)

-- Add a reminder function (Done 07/07/2019)
+- Add a reminder function and update all the file content (Done by TJX on 07/07/2019)

 - Change the layout of the design

 - Edit the font size and word limits for each textbox

+- Check the sequence of web extension code